-From Mark Twain to Amy Schumer, this unit charts American comedy’s discussions of race, class, gender, and sexuality, and of party and identity politics.
+From Mark Twain to Ali Wong, this unit charts American comedy’s discussions of race, class, gender, and sexuality, and of party and identity politics.
 Comedy challenged and transformed the existing norms of social and political structures in the United States, as well as American identity, sex, and gender.
 Through forms such as literature, television, stand-up, cinema and new media, students will learn that comedy creates a space for agitation, exploitation, community, and freedom.

 The unit will explore major styles of American comedy and humour, with students developing a broad body of knowledge about its culture and history.
 Recognising the interrelationships of American comedy and humour with ethnicity, politics, gender, and social institutions in 20th century and contemporary United States, the unit will allow students to enhance their understanding of the methods and evidence used to study culture at the university level.
 The unit will require students to develop research questions and synthesise diverse sources to build and defend a reasoned position in response to those questions.